© 1997-2014 Jerry Emanuelson

 This important fact deserves repeating again: The recognition of the importance of an ignored major medical condition usually begins with the patients, not with the medical profession.

 Among the large amount of email that I receive, a very small percentage come from needle phobics who have developed a high level of anger toward the medical profession.
-This anger is extremely counterproductive in our efforts to politely educate the medical professionals about needle phobia.
+This anger, although often understandable, is extremely counterproductive in our efforts to politely educate the medical professionals about needle phobia.
 If you are one of these few individuals, please try to find a way to overcome your anger before you become a Needle Phobia activist.

 If you have developed hostility and anger toward the medical profession, you may find it very useful to have several sessions talking this over with a psychiatrist.
 A psychiatrist is a medical doctor who is trained to discuss and to help you to understand these types of problems.
 Considering the way that many very young children are treated during needle procedures, it is not surprising that many people develop this hostility.
 Someday, though, you a likely to reach a point where your health, and possibly your life, depends upon these medical professionals.
-So if you feel this hostility, please take steps to overcome it before you develop a real medical problem.
+So if you feel this hostility, please take steps to overcome it before you develop a serious medical problem where you desperately need medical professionals.

 *Needle Phobia is a defined medical condition according to the standard reference work on the subject, the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV).
 It is a sub-type of blood-injury-injection phobia, which is sometimes called BII phobia.